An at-home saliva hormone test helps you understand more about your hormones. It can tell if you have hormonal balance. But are they effective?

 Symptoms of hyperthyroidism include:

 Your saliva test results are a starting point for figuring out why you aren’t feeling your best.
 Your doctor will administer a blood test and hormone panel to confirm the results.
 This measures the amount of thyroid hormone in your blood.

-They are a jumping-off point for dealing with health issues and allow you to assess your situation in the privacy of your own home.
-Once you receive the results of your at-home test, you can review those results with your doctor and determine how to proceed.
+They are a jump-off point for dealing with health issues.
+They allow you to assess your situation in the privacy of your own home.
+You can review your results with your doctor and determine how to proceed.

 Hormone testing helps you assess your overall health.
 It gives you a foundation on which to improve things and make lifestyle changes.
 But you should discuss your results with your doctor.